enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 ```

 Our full todo list with most features are in place now.
-We just need to add the css for the list and item components.
+We just need to add the CSS for the list and item components.
-To do this copy the following css blocks to inside the todo-list and todo-item elements inside the `<style>` block.
+To do this copy the following CSS blocks to inside the todo-list and todo-item elements inside the `<style>` block.

 ```css